Introduction

 What are the requirements for using CPU-Usage Engines?

-How can I find out the amount of CPU time a workspace is using?
+How can I find out how much CPU time a workspace is using?

 You may observe discrepancies between the CPU time recorded in an FME Form/Flow job log and the time presented through Job Statistics (on the Jobs Completed page or via the REST API).
-This is expected because the time reported by Job Statistics includes the additional start and end scripting that cannot be captured by FME Form/Flow logging processes.
-The time recorded by Job Statistics is the more accurate total processing time and this is the numeric value that CPU-Usage Engines will be charged against.
+This is expected because the time reported by Job Statistics includes the additional start and end scripting that FME Form/Flow logging processes cannot capture.
+The time recorded by Job Statistics is the more accurate total processing time, and this is the numeric value against which CPU-Usage Engines will be charged.

 How can I control what jobs run on my CPU-Usage Engines?

 In FME Flow, you can use the Queue Control functionality to create Queues, Job Routing Rules, and Engine Assignment Rules to control jobs.
-You can create Job Routing Rules based on Job Statistics to route jobs to a specific queue depending on their CPU time or percent or other properties.
+You can create Job Routing Rules based on Job Statistics to route jobs to a specific queue depending on their CPU time, percent, or other properties.
 Then create Engine Assignment Rules based on engine and queue properties.
-A single engine can be assigned to multiple queues and multiple engines to a single queue.
+A single engine can be assigned to multiple queues, and multiple engines to a single queue.

 The FME Flow Rest API /metrics Endpoint retrieves the number of Jobs currently waiting in each queue.
 An FME Flow Automation could be built around this endpoint to reassign Engines to different queues based on the current job load.
 Take a look at the videos at the bottom of this article for an example using this endpoint.